24 Healthy Foods That Burn Belly Fat: According To Dietitian 2023

 Lack Of Sleep

-Also, poor sleep leads to sluggishness and tiredness, resulting in less physical activity during the day which, of course, can increase belly fat.
+Also, poor sleep leads to sluggishness and tiredness, resulting in less physical activity during the day which, of course, can lead to increased belly fat.

 Sugary Foods And Beverages